 There are lots of other things you can see and do at the Gold Coast.
 Here are a few ideas.

-Currumbin Wildlife Sanctuary: This is one of the pricier attractions at $49.95 per adult, but I’ve heard good reviews.
+- Currumbin Wildlife Sanctuary: This is one of the pricier attractions, but I’ve heard great reviews.

-Visit Brisbane: It’s not far to Brisbane from the Gold Coast, so if you haven’t been before, just hop on the train for a day in the city.
-Here are some ideas of things to do there:
+- Visit Brisbane: It’s not far to Brisbane from the Gold Coast, so if you haven’t been before, just hop on the train for a day in the city.
+Check out my top 21 thing to do in Brisbane for ideas!

 The Gold Coast is one of Australia’s main holiday destinations, so as you can imagine, there’s a huge amount of accommodation available.
 Whether you’re looking for a backpacker hostel, swanky hotel or something in between, you’ll find something to suit your budget.